-- Conducting an Electoral Integrity Assessment to identify and assess vulnerabilities in Sri Lanka’s electoral system to fraud, malpractice and systematic manipulation, and providing recommendations for measures that various institutions and groups can take to mitigate these vulnerabilities;
+- Conducting an Electoral Integrity Assessment to identify and assess vulnerabilities in Sri Lanka’s electoral system to fraud, malpractice and systematic manipulation, and providing recommendations for measures that various stakeholders can adopt to mitigate these vulnerabilities (IEMP);

-- Organizing strategic planning workshops and providing technical assistance to support the EC’s development of a comprehensive strategic plan that strengthens its ability to operate as an independent manager of the electoral process and establishes electoral priorities in the lead up to national elections in 2020;
+- Organizing strategic planning workshops and providing technical assistance to support the EC’s development of a comprehensive strategic plan that further strengthens the EC’s ability to operate as an independent manager of the electoral process (IEMP);